-Although the trade sequence described earlier in Item 12 is our general practice, we will sometimes aggregate "Primary Block", "Execution-only

-Client Block", and/or "Partial Trade Discretion / Partial-Directed Accounts", where possible.
-This typically would occur when: (i) KAR utilizes execution-only broker-dealers for the "Primary Block", and in such instances the "Execution-only Client Block" accounts can be aggregated with the "Primary Block"; or (ii) where KAR is able to bunch "Partial Trade Discretion / Partial-Directed Accounts" with the "Primary Block"
+Although the trade sequence described earlier in Item 12 is our general practice, we will sometimes aggregate "Primary Block", "Execution-only Client Block", and/or "Partial Trade Discretion / Partial-Directed Accounts", where possible.
+This typically would occur when: (i) KAR utilizes execution-only broker-dealers for the "Primary Block", and in such instances the "Execution-only Client Block" accounts can be aggregated with the "Primary Block"; or (ii) where KAR is able to bunch "Partial Trade Discretion / Partial-Directed Accounts" with the "Primary Block."
+Trades for "Fully- and Semi-Transparent Vehicles" can and will be aggregated with other blocks, where possible, provided KAR's Trade Size and Liquidity Test, described above, has been met.

 The decision to aggregate is only made after KAR determines that: it does not intentionally favor any account over another; it does not systematically advantage or disadvantage any account; KAR does not receive any additional compensation or remuneration solely as the result of the aggregation; and each participating account will receive the average share price and will share transaction costs on a pro-rata basis.
 Traders and members of the Portfolio Implementation group consider various criteria when evaluating whether to aggregate an order, including, as relevant, the participating accounts' investment objectives and guidelines, policies, tax status, nature and size of the block trade, ability to minimize information leakage in the marketplace if aggregating, and any other factors deemed appropriate under the circumstances.
 These trades are modeled in our order management system, and then executed simultaneously as a block.
 Fully-executed blocks are allocated to accounts on a pro-rata basis, rounding as necessary.
 If a trade is only partially completed, the trader primarily allocates the shares on a pro-rata basis across all accounts, rounding as necessary.
 If a small number of shares were executed out of a larger order where there were many accounts involved in the initial order, it is often unrealistic to spread the small number of executed shares over all of the accounts.
 In such cases, the trader allocates the executions on a randomized basis so as not to unfairly favor one account over another, while recognizing that many bank or discount brokerage domiciled accounts are charged per trade no matter what the size.
-In situations for which pro-rata allocations would result in excessive trading costs, the allocation is also made based on simple random selection.
+In situations for which pro-rata allocations would result in excessive trading costs. the allocation is also made based on simple random selection.

 In instances where the Trading Department receive an order for a security at the same time as there is an existing open order with a broker, the additional order is added to the existing open order.
 However, any partial fills of the existing open order that occurred prior to the time of the placement of the second order with the same broker shall be allocated solely to the clients participating in the existing open order based on guidance herein, and the unfilled portion of the existing open order is added into the subsequent order.
+If such a subsequent order includes one of KAR's clients that is a "Fully- or Semi-Transparent Vehicle," the Trade Size and Liquidity Test set forth above (for trades where KAR has full discretion to select the execution venue for the trade) will be used for the aggregated trade to determine whether the trade for the "Fully- and Semi-Transparent Vehicle" will be aggregated with trades for other non-"Fully- and Semi-Transparent Vehicle" clients.